joaofranciscodmsilva/PPTX-Automatico/README.md

 ### The spreadsheet / A planilha ('banco_de_dados.xlsm')

-🔢The spreadsheet executes the Python script from a button.
+🔢The spreadsheet executes the .exe file from a button.
 This button is configured in VBA code, which can be accessed in the spreadsheet by clicking in the Developer tab and then Visual Basic.
 More documentation and instructions about the configuration of the button can be seen in the comments in the VBA code and in the following links:
-🔢A planilha executa o script Python a partir de um botão.
+🔢A planilha executa o arquivo .exe a partir de um botão.
 Esse botão é configurado em código VBA, que pode ser acessado na planilha clicando na aba *Developer* e em *Visual Basic*.
 Mais documentação e instruções sobre a configuração desse botão pode ser vista nos comentários no código VBA e nos links a seguir:

 - [Python and VBA - How to execute a Python script from Excel using VBA](https://pythonandvba.com/blog/how-to-execute-a-python-script-from-excel-using-vba/)
 - [Stack Overflow - Excel VBA pass arguments to Python script](https://stackoverflow.com/questions/63873954/excel-vba-pass-arguments-to-python-script)